aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-tags-and-structure/create-structure-element-in-pdf-using-java/_index.md

 Feel free to explore the Aspose.PDF documentation [here](https://reference.aspose.com/pdf/java/) for more advanced features and customization options.

-## FAQs:
+## FAQ's

-1. ## What are structure elements in a PDF document?
+### What are structure elements in a PDF document?

 Structure elements in a PDF document define the logical structure and reading order of content, making PDFs accessible to all users.

-2. ## Can I add images and tables as structure elements?
+### Can I add images and tables as structure elements?

 Yes, you can use structure elements to represent images, tables, headings, paragraphs, and other content types in a PDF.

-3. ## Is Aspose.PDF the only library for working with PDFs in Java?
+### Is Aspose.PDF the only library for working with PDFs in Java?

 No, there are other libraries available, but Aspose.PDF is a powerful and feature-rich choice for PDF manipulation in Java.

-4. ## How can I customize the appearance of structure elements?
+### How can I customize the appearance of structure elements?

 You can use CSS styles and attributes to customize the appearance of structure elements in your PDF document.

-5. ## Are structure elements required for all PDFs?
+### Are structure elements required for all PDFs?

 While structure elements are essential for accessibility, their usage depends on the specific requirements of your PDF documents.